 What We Offer?

 (1) HIV/AIDS/Hep-C Prevention: Street and Community Outreach, Prevention Education Programs, Testing/Counseling and Linkage/Referral and APEL Care-Link for HIV Positives.

 (2) Project YouthLink – teen peer health educators provide HIV/AIDS/STDs and teen pregnancy prevention education through community and Internet outreach to area youth.

-(3) Health Wellness and Disease Prevention Services: APEL conducts screening or testing for chronic diseases — diabetes, heart disease, and stroke – glucose tests and blood pressure screenings for hypertension, with referrals and follow-up.
+(3) Health Wellness and Disease Prevention Services: APEL conducts screening or testing for chronic diseases — diabetes, heart disease, and stroke – glucose tests and Blood Pressure Screening, Diabetes Screen and Hep C Screening with referrals and follow-up.

 Target audiences are reached through street & community outreach services at community centers, homeless shelters, churches, health fairs, and community forums.
 Annually the agency serves 600 – 800 persons adults and youth with HIV/AIDS and chronic disease outreach and prevention services.
 APEL has provided services to over 10,000 unduplicated adult and youth clients and tested 48% of those reached for HIV and offers screenings for other chronic diseases, through community outreach in target high-risk neighborhoods since its inception.
 APEL has provided HIV/AIDS/STD prevention, teen pregnancy prevention, mentoring and colorectal cancer programs.